 Anyone new to spirituality usually gets their start by researching spiritual teachers or leaders, so what better way to help them expand their knowledge and practice than with a book written by their favorite one?

 Or better yet, introduce them to one of your favorites, so they can get more exposure to the spiritual world and better figure out what works for them and what doesn’t.
 My personal favorite is Tara Brach, so I would recommend checking out her website for some good reads.
-Either way, after they finish the book they will have some new knowledge and ideas in their spiritual arsenal.
+Either way, after they finish the book, they will have some new knowledge and ideas in their spiritual arsenal.

 I have never personally used these, but I’ve read rave reviews about them online.
-They are particularly useful for someone who wants to focus completely on the mantra or intention that they’ve chosen to meditate on.
+They are particularly useful for someone who wants to focus entirely on the mantra or intention that they’ve chosen to meditate on.
 They help you keep track of how many times and how long you’ve been practicing without you having to think about counting in your head.
 Even better, you can get meditation beads made out of those healing gemstones that I mentioned above for an even greater benefit to the meditation sessions.

-A new yoga mat, or really any yoga tool such as a block, for a practicing yogi is never a bad idea.
+A new yoga mat, or really any yoga tool such as a block, for a practicing yogi, is never a bad idea.
 For example, my current yoga mat is getting a little worn down and there are spots on it where I can’t place my feet or else I slip.
 There are some really nice nonslip ones out there to choose from to prevent things like that from happening.
 Yoga should be a mindful and physical practice, so making yoga easier to practice by giving your friend one of these tools will be much appreciated.

-Candles can be used in a variety of ways––relaxation candles for yoga, prayer candles for the religious, or simply to add a nice scent to someone’s home.
-Choose a candle with a color and scent appropriate for your friend based on what they need.
-The concept is similar to the healing gemstones.
+Candles can be used in a variety of ways––relaxation candles for yoga, prayer candles for the religious, or to add a nice scent to someone’s home.
+Choose a candle with color and scent appropriate for your friend based on what they need.
+The concept is similar to healing gemstones.